knetikmedia/knetikcloud-php-client/KnetikCloudClient/docs/Api/BRERuleEngineExpressionsApi.md

 # **getBREExpressions**
 > \KnetikCloud\Model\ExpressionResource[] getBREExpressions($filter_type_group)

-Get a list of supported expressions to use in conditions or actions.
+Get a list of supported expressions to use in conditions or actions

-Each resource contains a type and a definition that are read-only, all the other fields must be provided when using the expression in a rule.
+Each resource contains a type and a definition that are read-only, all the other fields must be provided when using the expression in a rule. <br><br><b>Permissions Needed:</b> BRE_RULE_ENGINE_EXPRESSIONS_USER

 ### Example
 ```php